ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/reporting-console.md

 ## Requirements

 To set up the **Reporting Console** you will need a machine with a current version of the .NET Core runtime installed.
-This machine needs access to Symbio and the ODS database.
+This machine needs access to [Symbio](config-symbio.md), connection to the [Reporting Connector](reporting-connector.md) and the ODS database.

 ## Installation on a Windows machine